 There are times when you have to deal with a short circuit or a blocked toilet.
 So, in this case, the community must a maintenance team that can take care of all these needs of yours.
 The team should be capable enough to handle any crisis situation at any given time of the day.

-Don’t forget to miss out the most vital thing of your house and that is its safety.
+Don’t forget to miss out the most vital thing about your house and that is its safety.
 The security system of the house you are purchasing should be strong enough that can take great care of the premises that you are living in and where your family members are residing.
 There should be sufficient installation of the CCTV (surveillance) cameras inside the buildings.

-Keep a proper check that whether or not the fence and the wall around the property are in good structure or not?
+Keep a proper check that whether or not the fence and the wall around the property are in a good structure or not?